DanielJWilliamson/LinkDive/README.md

-# Link Dive AI - SEO Backlink Analysis Platform
+# LinkDive AI - Digital PR Campaign Monitoring Platform

-A comprehensive SEO analysis tool that aggregates backlink data from multiple premium sources (Ahrefs and DataForSEO APIs) to provide actionable insights for link building and competitor analysis.
+**Automatically discover and monitor all potential online media coverage of your Digital PR campaigns.**

+LinkDive AI is an intelligent campaign monitoring tool that helps PR agencies and digital marketers track the success of their campaigns by automatically discovering when their content has been mentioned, linked to, or covered across the web.
+The platform combines multiple data sources and AI-powered content verification to provide comprehensive coverage reporting.

+## 🎯 What LinkDive Does

+### For PR Agencies & Digital Marketers
+- **Campaign Setup**: Create monitoring campaigns with target URLs, keywords, and verification parameters
+- **Automatic Discovery**: AI continuously scans the web for potential coverage of your campaigns
+- **Content Verification**: Smart keyword matching and content analysis to verify actual coverage
+- **Coverage Reporting**: Export verified coverage for client reports and status updates

+### The Campaign Process
+1. **Create Campaign**: Set up monitoring for a specific PR campaign with target URLs and keywords
+2. **AI Discovery**: System automatically finds potential coverage using Ahrefs and DataForSEO APIs
+3. **Content Verification**: AI analyzes discovered content to verify if it actually covers your campaign
+4. **Report Generation**: Review, select, and export verified coverage for client reporting

+### What You Get
+- **Verified Coverage**: Direct backlinks to your campaign URLs with full metadata
+- **Potential Coverage**: Articles mentioning your campaign that don't link directly
+- **SERP Monitoring**: Track how your campaign URLs perform in Google search results
+- **Professional Reports**: Export coverage data for client presentations and status reports

-## ✨ Features
+## ✨ Key Features

-- **Multi-API Integration**: Combines Ahrefs and DataForSEO data for comprehensive analysis
+- **Multi-Source Discovery**: Integrates Ahrefs and DataForSEO APIs for comprehensive coverage detection
-- **Backlink Analysis**: Deep dive into domain backlink profiles and quality metrics
-- **Competitor Intelligence**: Gap analysis and link building opportunities
-- **Risk Assessment**: Identify potentially toxic or harmful backlinks
-- **Real-time Analysis**: Fast, async processing with intelligent caching
+- **AI Content Verification**: Smart keyword matching to verify actual campaign coverage
+- **24/7 Monitoring**: Automated monitoring during business hours (7am-7pm UK time, Mon-Fri)
+- **Campaign Management**: Intuitive 3-step campaign creation with keyword and domain configuration
+- **Professional Reporting**: Export verified coverage for client reports and presentations
-- **Interactive API**: Auto-generated documentation with live testing interface
+- **Google OAuth Security**: Secure authentication with development access for testing

 ## 🚀 Technology Stack

 - **Backend**: FastAPI (Python) - Modern, high-performance async web framework
-- **Frontend**: React 18 with TypeScript *(coming next)*
+- **Frontend**: Next.js 15 with TypeScript and Tailwind CSS
-- **Database**: PostgreSQL with Redis caching *(planned)*
+- **Database**: SQLite for development, PostgreSQL-ready for production
+- **Authentication**: NextAuth.js with Google OAuth and admin backdoor
-- **APIs**: Ahrefs API, DataForSEO API - Premium SEO data sources
+- **APIs**: Ahrefs API, DataForSEO API - Premium SEO and backlink data sources
-- **Documentation**: Auto-generated interactive API docs
+- **Monitoring**: Background task processing with intelligent scheduling

 ## 🏗️ Project Structure